rafalbigaj/financial-performance-prediction/README.md

 ### Deploying locally
 Running the application locally is useful when you want to test your changes before deploying them to Bluemix.
 For information about working with source code, see [Source code changes](#source-code-changes).

 When the changes are ready, open a shell, change the directory to your cloned repository, and run `npm start` to start the application.
 The running application is available in a browser at *http://localhost:4000*.
-In develompent mode, the hot reloading feature is available at port 4010.
+In development mode, the hot reloading feature is available at port `4010`.

 Applications that run locally can also use the Watson Machine Learning and dashDB Bluemix services.
 See the [instructions](#link-local-application-with-the-bluemix-environment).